kuljit95/tictactoe/CONTRIBUTING.md

 ```javascript
  volumeSlider.addEventListener('input', changeVolume);
 ```
+## Code Review and Outcomes:
+During the code review, I got feedback from the student Sandhya Basren (DGL-104-DLU1).
+She said that my idea is good to solve this issue.
+She also suggested me that it would be more better if I try to implement this method.
+For now, I got her feedback and I will try to implement this method to solve this issue.
 ## Reflection
 In this issue, I just created the documentation to solve this issue.
 I did not implement it.
 For creating a slider to adjust the volume, I did lots of research.
 It was bit difficult for me to find the exact idea to solve this issue.
 But, finally I got the idea to solve this issue which I mentioned above.
 I am also sharing the external from I got the idea about this.
 ## Discussion of next steps: